JingxuanGeng/JingxuanGeng.github.io/_pages/about.md

 ---
 Welcome to my personal website.

-I am an incoming fifth-year Ph.D. candidate at Fox School of Business, Temple University.
-I will be the job market at 2023 Fall.
+I am a fifth-year Ph.D. candidate at Fox School of Business, Temple University.
+I will be in the job market in 2023 Fall.

+My research interests include Sharing Economy and Marketplace Innovation, Service Operations, Data-driven Research, Machine Learning, Behavioral Operations Management, and Retailer Competition.

 [Personal Page from Temple](https://www.fox.temple.edu/directory/jingxuan-geng)